 You need a social security number to drive for Uber, and if you have a social security number, you can get a regular CA license.

-Don’t depend on Uber to figure out your unique immigration status and protect you from immigration problems.
-In the end, it’s your responsibility to figure out whether or not you can drive for Uber.
+Don’t depend on Uber to figure out your unique immigration status or protect you from immigration problems!
+Ultimately, it’s your responsibility to figure out whether or not you can drive for Uber.